Podcast: Download (73.7MB)

 That all these churches are located in Asia, may be significant but one thing seems obvious – they represent something more than themselves alone.

-These are 7 different types of churches by extension represent 7 different types of Christians since, like we just concluded, – the church is an assembly of believers.
+These are 7 different types of churches and so, by extension, represent 7 different types of Christians since, like we just concluded, – the church is an assembly of believers.

 It may also be that they represent 7 different worldly environments to which churches are subject.

-Many believe that progressively each church represented a coming church age, until the last, and and final age…if so, then we are most certainly in the end, because never has the church been so convinced of its wealth and self-sufficiency and never has it actually been more “wretched, pitiful, poor, blind & naked”.
+Many believe that progressively each church represented a coming church age, until the last, and and final age…if so, then we are most certainly in the end, because never has the church been so convinced of its wealth and self-sufficiency and never has it actually been more completely oblivious to the fact that it is in fact “wretched, pitiful, poor, blind & naked”.

 We need to soberly consider Who it is that walks among us.